mdbs99/james/README.md

 James is fully interface-based.
 It means that every class implements at least one interface.

-It (will) contains the basics classes for another libraries.
-Sometimes James may be just a wrapper to the RTL.
+Sometimes James may be just a wrapper for RTL, LCL, or VCL.

 The code have some principles: